OmriGrossW/Bezier-Curve/README.md

 # Bezier-Curve

-Bezier Curve approximation using OpenGL - by Piecewise Cubic Bezier Curve drawing and de Casteljau's algorithms.
+Bezier Curve - Bezier Curve approximation using OpenGL – a live demonstration for drawing Bezier Curves using control points and the curve’s approximation by Piecewise Cubic Bezier Curve drawing and de Casteljau's algorithms (each one is drawn in a different color).

 Control Keys Summary:
 Define control points for the curve using mouse left-click.